 To back up your databases, log in to your server as the

 root user via SSH and perform the following steps:

-pg_dumpallcommand to back up the databases on your server.
+Back up the PostgreSQL databases on your server.
 To do this, run the following command:

 To revert to your previous version of PostgreSQL, move your current PostgreSQL data directory.
 To do this, run the following commands: